10.29.2025

 Martha's iconic first book, Entertaining, is being reissued this fall in its exact original format.
 Below are some thoughts on the book and its legacy.

-I was six years old when “Entertaining” was first released.
-It was not a book in my parents’ library, and I didn’t get my first copy of it until I was in my early 20s – a first edition that was badly dogeared that had very clearly been enjoyed by someone else for years.
+I was six years old when “Entertaining” was first published.
+It was not a book in my parents’ library, and I didn’t get my first copy until I was in my early 20s – a first edition that was badly dogeared that had very clearly been enjoyed by someone else for years.
 I got a more pristine copy a few years later at a bookstore in Toronto.
 The woman who sold it to me smiled broadly when I paid for it, saying she too had the book at home and looked at it every year during the holidays.
 I still have both of my copies and I treasure them.

 The book will be re-published on November 4th, 2025, in its exact original format.
 Order here.